-4. Definitions
+Definitions

-The following definitions are used in Part 1 of this policy.
+The following definitions are used in this policy.

-- affected building has the meaning outlined in section 121A of the Act. - Council means Southland District Council. - dangerous building has the meaning outlined in section 121 of the Act. - heritage building means a building which is on the New Zealand Heritage List/Rārangi Kōrero in accordance with the Heritage New Zealand Pouhere Taonga Act 2014 and identified in Schedule 5.2 of the Southland District Plan 2018.
+- affected building has the meaning outlined in section 121A of the Act - Council means Southland District Council - dangerous building has the meaning outlined in section 121 of the Act - heritage building has the meaning outlined in section 7 of the Act and means a building which is on the New Zealand Heritage List/Rārangi Kōrero in accordance with the Heritage New Zealand Pouhere Taonga Act 2014 and identified in Schedule 5.2 of the Southland District Plan 2018 - insanitary building has the meaning outlined in section 123 of the Act - owner has the meaning outlined in section 7 of the Act.